Asia Bibi blasphemy case: Domestic response and challenge to the acquittal

 In response to the verdict, Islamist groups protested in the streets of Pakistan, "blocking roads and damaging infrastructure".
 The Supreme Court decision sparked protests in Lahore, Islamabad, Karachi, Peshawar and Multan.
 JUI-F chief Fazal-ur-Rehman called for "peaceful" protests, stating that Noreen's release was "not acceptable at any cost".
-Tehreek-i-Labbaik Pakistan (TLP) chief Khadim Hussain Rizvi and Jamaat-i-Ahle Hadees also called for protests.
+Tehreek-e-Labbaik Pakistan (TLP) chief Khadim Hussain Rizvi and Jamaat-i-Ahle Hadees also called for protests.
 Protesters belonging to the TLP party said traffic will "remain blocked until Asia Bibi is hanged". and Islamabad's main highway was blocked by "approximately a thousand club-wielding demonstrators".
 Muhammad Afzal Qadri, a TLP co-founder, also called for the death of the three Supreme Court justices involved in hearing the appeal, stating: "The Chief Justice and two others deserve to be killed ...
 Either their security guards, their drivers, or their chefs should kill them."
 The Red Zone of Islamabad was sealed off from the public in order to keep protesters away, with paramilitary forces being deployed to this end.
 Prime Minister Imran Khan, in a televised address to the nation on the Asia Bibi verdict, issued a stark warning to the groups that were agitating against the decision.
 He concluded his address stating, "do not take the state to a point where it has no option but to take action".
 On 1 November, the National Highways and Motorway Police advised commuters to "refrain from travelling on motorways and national highways" on account of "the law & order situation across the country".
 Christian schools in Lahore "closed indefinitely" for safety reasons following the protests.
 The government of Pakistan also shut down mobile phone networks on 2 November.

 Before the announcement of the acquittal on 31 October, Christians in Pakistan fasted and prayed.
 Cardinal Joseph Coutts, Roman Catholic Archbishop of Karachi, prayed that "there may not be a violent reaction from the extremists".

 Saif-ul-Mulook, the lawyer who defended Asia Noreen, states that "his life has not been the same since; he rarely socialises, lives in a constant state of hypervigilance and has been inundated with threats."
 The South China Morning Post and Christian Today reported that he is now an "easy target" for extremists.
 On 3 November 2018, he was reported as "having fled" the country, to the Netherlands.
 Saif-ul-Mulook maintains that the United Nations "kept me for three days and then put me on a plane against my wishes" as he "refused to leave the country without ensuring that his client was out of prison."

 Religious hardliners petitioned to overturn the acquittal.